Pediatric Hematology/Oncology Fellowship Program

 The majority of trainees are pediatricians who wish to pursue academic careers in clinical, epidemiological, translational or laboratory-based research.
-There are also post-doctoral research programs for PhDs who do not actively participate in the clinical service.

 CHOP’s Pediatric Hematology/Oncology Fellowship Program is a large and renowned program.
 It has a substantial patient population, as well as a strong laboratory and clinical research program.
 It has an outstanding record for training subspecialists.

 Fellowship training program director